awsdocs/amazon-aurora-user-guide/doc_source/ams-waits.client-connection.md

   Check for an increase in the value of the CloudWatch metrics `network receive throughput` and `network transmit throughput`\.
 If your instance has reached the network bandwidth limit for your instance class, consider scaling up your RDS instance to a higher instance class type\.
 For more information, see [Aurora DB instance classes](Concepts.DBInstanceClass.md)\.
 + Freeable memory

   Check for a drop in the CloudWatch metric `FreeableMemory`\.
 Also, consider turning on Enhanced Monitoring\.
-For more information, see [Monitoring the OS by using Enhanced Monitoring](USER_Monitoring.OS.md)\.
+For more information, see [Monitoring OS metrics with Enhanced Monitoring](USER_Monitoring.OS.md)\.

 ### Check the top hosts and top users<a name="ams-waits.client-connection.top-hosts"></a>